ROKS Gang Gam-chan

 ROKS Gang Gam-chan (DDH-979) is a Chungmugong Yi Sun-sin-class destroyer in the Republic of Korea Navy.
 She is named after Gang Gam-chan.

 Design

 The KDX-II is part of a much larger build up program aimed at turning the ROKN into a blue-water navy.
 It is said to be the first stealthy major combatant in the ROKN and was designed to significantly increase the ROKN's capabilities.

 Construction and career

 ROKS Gang Gam-chan was launched on 16 March 2006 by Daewoo Shipbuilding and commissioned on 1 October 2007.

 Gang Gam-chan participated in the anti-piracy operations off Somalia alongside European Union Naval Force (EU NAVFOR) on March 26, 2014.

 ROKS Gang Gam-chan has been sent on patrol duty to Gulf of Aden on 13 August 2019.
 She is in the Navy's anti-piracy Cheonghae Unit.

+On 22 April 2025, Gang Gam-chan arrived at the Port of Colombo, Sri Lanka on a replenishment visit.
+The vessel departed the island on 24 April.